Products

 What You May NOT Know About Default Super Insurance

-If your account becomes inactive, meaning you haven't made a contrinution for 16 months, insurance may be cancelled automatically.
+If your account becomes inactive, meaning you haven't made a contribution for 16 months, insurance may be cancelled automatically.
 This can also happen if your balance drops too low.

 Default cover is often variable, it can increase and decrease with age.
 So, the amount you think you're covered for might not be the amount you'd actually get in the event of a claim.